BizAppsPH/events-registration/README.md

 ## In-Progress Items
 Here are the following items that still need attention in order of priority
-- Implement the registration API using Azure Functions (in private repository for now)
+- Implement the registration API using Azure Functions
 - Implement Google reCAPTCHA to prevent bots from harrassing the API
 - Jekyll-ize the bootstrap template